-The highly anticipated second expansion for Roll for the Galaxy is being released some time in February/Mars 2019.
+The highly anticipated second expansion for Roll for the Galaxy is being released some time in Mars/April 2019.

-MSRP $80, which is 20$ more than the base game, so there should be plenty components.
+MSRP $80, which is 20$ more than the base game, and the designer has commented this like so;

 • The Deal Game has a new deal phase in which players assign $ dice to a new deal board in order to swap assets they don't want for those they do — and pretty much everything is fair game in terms of possible trades.
 Not using all your credit track?
 Why not trade in the top part of it to get a useful die?
 Or, if you're running a large economy and need a credit track that goes to 11 (or even 16), why not trade away a couple of white dice to get a larger track?